NLnetLabs/rrdpit/README.md

 dir, i.e. it will remove unused session id dirs, and unused version directories for delta files which are no longer referenced.

-Use this option with extreme prejudice, and never as root.. please.
+Use this option with care.
+You do NOT want to use this and accidentally use a system directory for the `--target` option.
+Especially if you run this as root, which would be ill-advised as well.

 ### Examples